Title: When we listen to the watershed...

 Commissioned by the Langson Institute and Museum of California Art at UC Irvine, the artwork had to satisfy two requirements: it should be (1) about the local landscape and (2) informed by the research of a UC Irvine faculty member.

-The artwork was inspired by the research of Professor Valerie Olson and an ethnographic study she and a team of anthropologists did of the strengths and needs of the underserved communities in the Santa Ana River Watershed published in the report Santa Ana River Watershed Community Water Experiences: An Ethnographic Strengths and Needs Assessment.
+The artwork was inspired by the research of Professor Valerie Olson and an ethnographic study she and a team of social scientists and community members did of the strengths and needs of the underserved communities in the Santa Ana River Watershed published in the report Santa Ana River Watershed Community Water Experiences: An Ethnographic Strengths and Needs Assessment.

 The installation consists of 3 digitally printed textile layers and a 4-channel sound system behind the artwork.
 The backmost or bottom layer is a map of the highly engineered industrial watershed we experience today with hundreds of dams, concrete channels, treatment plants, and groundwater recharge basins.
 The middle layer is a map of the vulnerable entities in the watershed – the underserved communities, endangered species habitat, contaminated groundwater, where wildfires have occurred and where surface water exceeds pollution standards; seeing the overlap of these vulnerable areas is revealing.
 The frontmost or top layer is a painting of what the indigenous watershed may have looked like based on consultation with members of the Gabrielino Tongva and Juaneño Band of Mission Indians, Acjachemen Nations and historical ecology research.
 The ordering of the layers intentionally challenges and reverses the dominant settler colonial perspective where the industrial watershed infrastructure is built on top of and “modernizing” what is seen as a “past historical” indigenous watershed.